-I suggest visiting in the morning as it is much cooler out then midday or in the afternoon.
+I suggest visiting in the morning as it is much cooler out than midday or in the afternoon.
 You are also more likely to see active wildlife during the cooler morning temps!

-An airboat ride is a must when visiting Everglades NP and will take you to spots you’d never be able to see in the 1.5 million acre park.
+An airboat ride is a must when visiting Everglades National Park and will take you to spots you’d never be able to see in the 1.5 million-acre park.

 You will witness animals in their natural habitat such as alligators, turtles, manatees, herons, and maybe even a Florida panther!